-Cloetta, founded in 1862, is a leading confectionery company in the Nordic region, The Netherlands, and Italy.
-Cloetta is manufacturing and marketing sugar confectionery, chocolate products, nuts, pastilles and chewing gum.
+Cloetta, founded in 1862, is a leading confectionery company in the Nordic region and The Netherlands.
+Cloetta is manufacturing and marketing confectionery, chocolate products, nuts, pastilles, chewing gum and pick & mix concepts.
 In total, Cloetta products are sold in more than 50 markets worldwide.

 Products and brands

-Cloetta owns some of the strongest brands on the market, e.g Läkerol, Cloetta, Jenkki, Kexchoklad, Malaco, Sportlife, Saila, Red Band, Sperlari and Nutisal, most of them with a long heritage tradition.
+Cloetta owns some of the strongest brands on the market, e.g. Läkerol, Cloetta, CandyKing, Jenkki, Kexchoklad, Malaco, Sportlife, Red Band, and Nutisal, most of them with a long heritage tradition.
 Cloetta has leading brands within the different product categories in several countries.

 Cloetta in brief

-In Norway, Finland, Sweden and Denmark, Cloetta has harmonised its leading brand Malaco and in the Netherlands the brand Red Band.
-Additional strong brands include Ahlgrens bilar, Venco, Galatine, Chewits and Juleskum.
-In Italy the brand Dietorelle was the first sugar-free candy.
+Candy: In Norway, Finland, Sweden and Denmark, Cloetta has harmonised its leading brand Malaco and in the Netherlands the brand Red Band.
+Additional strong brands include The Jelly Bean Factory, Ahlgrens bilar, Venco, Chewits and Juleskum.

 Market and sales

-Cloetta’s six main markets are Sweden, Italy, Finland, the Netherlands, Norway and Denmark.
-In these markets Cloetta has its own sales and distribution organisation with strong customer relations and category expertise.
-In total, Cloetta products are sold on 50 markets world-wide.
+Cloetta’s main markets are Sweden, Finland, Denmark, Norway, the Netherlands, Germany and the UK.
+In these markets, Cloetta has its own sales and distribution organization with strong customer relations and category expertise.
+In total, Cloetta products are sold on 50 markets worldwide.
 Outside the key markets, a distributor model is used.

-The confectionery market is fairly insensitive to cyclical fluctuations, and is one of the most impulse driven goods groups within retail.
-Consumption patterns and flavour preferences vary between markets, for example, chocolate consumption is significantly lower in the Nordic countries compared with the rest of Europe, while the consumption of sugar confectionery is higher in the Nordic countries than the rest of Europe.
-Confectionery consumption also varies a lot, for example the per capita consumption in the Nordic countries is more than twice the consumption in Italy.
+The confectionery market is quite insensitive to cyclical fluctuations, and is one of the most impulse driven goods groups within retail.
+Consumption patterns and flavor preferences vary between markets.
+For example, chocolate consumption is significantly lower in the Nordic countries compared with the rest of Europe, while the consumption of sugar confectionery is higher in the Nordic countries than the rest of Europe.
+Confectionery consumption also varies a lot, for example the per capita consumption in the Nordic countries is more than twice the consumption of southern Europe.